Kaustubh522/Minesweeper-JS/README.md

 This is a Minesweeper game built using HTML, CSS, JavaScript and jQuery.

 The board is visualised using HTML and CSS.
-I have attempted to make it visually similar to Google's Minesweeper game.
 I have used jQuery to handle events and make changes to the HTML elements.
 Usual Minesweeper rules are followed.

 There are three levels: Easy, Medium, Hard.
 Click the reset button to reset the game.
 Left click → Open a cell